-The ETL construction activities will be supervised by Enerjisa Üretim, but the ownership will be under Turkish Electricity Transmission Corporation (TEIAS) once connection is completed.
-The Consultant has been informed that permitting process for the ETL is being managed by TEIAS.
-The Project Company has informed that EIA approval for the ETL has been ongoing as of December 2023.
-The Project Company has provided the Final Project Introduction Document dated December 21, 2023.
-In accordance with Article 17 of the EIA Regulation, "Environmental Impact Assessment is not required" decision was issued on 16 October 2024.
-Expropriation process of the ETL has commenced.
+In addition to the Project components, the Project activities also cover construction of the ETL for connection of the generated electricity to the national grid.
+The ETL will be constructed by Enerjisa Üretim, but the ownership will be under to Turkish Electricity Transmission Corporation (TEİAŞ) once connection is completed.
+The Consultant has been informed that permitting process for the ETL is being managed by TEİAŞ.
+The Project Company has provided the Final Project Introduction Document dated 3 January 2024.
+However, the decision issued by the MoEUCC has not been provided yet.
+According to information shared with the Consultant, the target date for securing EIA decision from the MoEUCC is 10 May 2025.

+Expropriation process of the ETL will commence once permitting processes of the WPP are completed.